 We also change arm height to suit your preferences, leg style to suit your décor, stitching type to match the style and so on, so getting the right look in the right size really is easy.

-There’s tons of options out there sofa wise for all different prices – and for very good reason.
-In upholstery terms there is a vast range of quality and materials that can go in to making sofas and chairs, and this influences the price dramatically.
+There are tons of options out there sofa wise for all different prices – and for very good reason.
+In upholstery terms, there is a vast range of quality and materials that can go into making sofas and chairs, and this influences the price dramatically.

 These chair frames are in for laquering as the exposed frame forms an integral part of the design.
 4 coats down, 4 to go!